top of page

 When she exited the Marine Corps, she didn't ease into the transition.
 On Friday she picked up her discharge paperwork.
 On Saturday she threw a party.
 On Sunday she painted her nails red for the first time in a decade, and on Monday started at Rivet Industries as their first strategic communications hire.
 No predecessor, no playbook.
 There, she built Rivet’s brand and communications function from the ground up, driving the company's launch out of stealth, leading event strategy, forging strategic partnerships across the defense and tech ecosystem, and facilitating media engagements.

 Kayla holds a Bachelor of Science in Mathematics from the U.S. Naval Academy, where she interned at Sandia National Laboratories on national security projects.
-She leads with empathy, loves high-impact missions, and wants to spend her life helping America win.
+She leads with empathy, loves high-impact missions, and is dedicated to helping America win.